German Payslip Explained: Fields, Deductions, and Codes

 Which German Payslip Fields Matter for Translation, Reporting, and Extraction

 The biggest operational mistake is flattening everything into one generic deduction column.
 German payslips often show employee deductions and employer contributions close to each other, even though they serve different reporting purposes.
-If those amounts are mixed together, translated payroll summaries can overstate what was actually withheld from the employee, distort net-pay analysis, and create confusion in cross-border reporting.
-A better structure separates:
+If those amounts are mixed together, translated payroll summaries can overstate what was withheld from the employee and distort net-pay analysis.
+When the source is a PDF, a structured workflow for extracting structured payroll fields from PDF payslips into Excel is usually safer than copying visible totals by hand.

-• Whether the value is current-month or year-to-date
+• Whether the value is current-month, year-to-date, or a reference total

 • Whether the line is an employee deduction, employer reference amount, earning, or total

-• Notes or page references when the line needs extra context
+• Source file, page reference, and notes when the line needs extra context

 Invoice Data Extraction